Scholarships & Fellowships

 For more information, contact the Department Office at firstname.lastname@example.org.

-This fellowship is generously funded through the Onstead Institute and the Crow Collection of Asian Art.
-The fellow will receive $8,200 in payments of $4,100 per semester.
-Details and guidelines for the next available fellowship are forthcoming.
-To see the latest guidelines for this fellowship, click here.
+This fellowship is generously funded through the Onstead Institute and the Amon Carter Museum of American Art.
+The fellow will receive $8,000 in payments of $4,000 per semester.
+To see the latest guidelines for this fellowship, click here. x